 The focus of the Social Justice Ministry at St. Peter’s is on fair and equitable laws, measures, and policy reforms which promote systemic change and the benefits of a just society for individuals and groups, especially those who have been historically underrepresented or discriminated against.
 Our activities are geared toward providing education, information, and training to better equip those who wish to change their own behaviors as well as advocate for policies and practices that promote equal opportunity and equitable treatment.
-Check out our photo gallery by clicking here.
 The following pillars help to organize the focus of our ministry, understanding that because of intersectionality, no pillar is mutually exclusive.

 Affordable Housing and Economic Disparity

 Affordable Housing and Economic Disparity is focused on helping members understand how years of government policies around housing have led to racial segregation and ultimately, to the current affordable housing crisis and economic disparity that our nation and city are struggling to address.
 Through education, the hope is that members can become effective advocates to help drive the changes that are needed to begin making progress.
 Income inequality, lack of affordable healthcare, and school re-segregation, are examples of disparate and inequitable outcomes that exist because of sanctioned policies and practices around housing.

 Racial Justice and Reconciliation is a priority of the National Episcopal Church and helps us achieve the goal of Becoming the Beloved Community.
 It advocates for the dignity of every human being and focuses on bridge-building in providing one-on-one and structured experiences to help parishioners become more comfortable in doing the following: 1. go deeper in explorations about the racial identity of themselves and people who are different from them, 2. assume responsibility for doing their own “race work,” 3. become more comfortable in using their power, privilege, platforms, and networks to say “no” to inequality.